Sale fight back to upset league leaders Saracens

 Second-placed Sale's victory draws them to within six points of the league leaders as they consigned Sarries to just their third league defeat of the season.

-Lewington scored the opening try as he worked onto a simple Sean Maitland offload to go in at the right corner after some good work in the build-up.
+Lewington scored the opening try as he took a simple Sean Maitland offload to go in at the right corner after some good work in the build-up.

 Sarries padded out their lead in impressive fashion as they drove the ball over the line for Dan to touch down soon after a line-out deep in Sale territory.